bhuffy/100-days-of-code/log.md

 **Today's Progress**: About finished HTML from Jon Duckett's book.

-**Thoughts** I'm aaaaaalmost done with Jon Duckett's HTML portion.
+**Thoughts**: I'm aaaaaalmost done with Jon Duckett's HTML portion.
 I'm thinking I'll focus more on learning flash with Javascript for videos, especially because the book's using the script element and I'd like to know what all the information I'm pasting for encoding a video, etc. means.
 I'm a bit overwhelmed, but I at least I have a solid foundation.
 Maybe some review and organization tomorrow before I keep coding the portfolio page.

 **Link(s) to work**: NONE